lucasjellema/tech-radar-prototype2/development-log.md

 - property Description for each sector to describe the meaning ; show as hovertext for sector label

-- support default font-style, font-weight as property to define for labels in sector (instead of only at individual sector level)
 - support default font-style, font-weight as property to define for labels in ring (instead of only at individual ring level)
-- define default sector label font/edge/color settings for sectors
 - define default label font/edge/color settings for radar (for sectors, rings, ..)

 - support dash array property for sector edge